-During the working day we National Service ratings wore a uniform knows as 'No.4s' which was primarily trousers, shirts and caps as shown in the photo.
-(The general term 'rating' is applied to anyone who is not an officer, i.e. someone you don't have to salute!)
-These uniforms were worn by cooks, writers and supply ratings, etc. Oddly enough, as I write in 2015, it was recently announced that 'No.4s' were to be changed for the first time in 70 years to bring them more into line with modern fashion.
+During the working day we National Service ratings wore a uniform knows as 'No.4s' which was primarily trousers, shirts and caps as shown in the photo.'Rating' is a term applied to anyone who is not an officer, i.e. someone you don't have to salute!)
+These uniforms were worn by cooks, writers and supply ratings, etc. Oddly enough, in 2015, it was announced that 'No.4s' were to be changed for the first time in 70 years to bring them more into line with modern fashion.

 We also had 'best' uniforms where the badges on caps and uniforms were all gold.
 National service ratings had to buy our own best uniforms and the money we owed the tailor was stopped a small amount at a time from our fortnightly pay.